-Mr Ian Gallienne (Independent Director)

-Ms Patricia Barbizet (Lead Independent Director)

-Mr Stéphane Emery (Director representing the employees)

-All of the Directors who are members of the Compensation Committee (1) are Independent Directors (100%), it being noted that the AFEP-MEDEF Code recommends an independence rate of 50%.
+Composition On 1 September 2021, the Compensation Committee comprised: Chairwoman: Ms Kory Sorenson (Independent Director) Members: Mr Ian Gallienne (Independent Director) Ms Patricia Barbizet (Lead Independent Director) Mr Stéphane Emery (Director representing the employees) All of the Directors who are members of the Compensation Committee (1) are Independent Directors (100%), it being noted that the AFEP-MEDEF Code recommends an independence rate of 50%.
 In FY21, Compensation Committee met six times, with an attendance rate of 96.43%.

-The roles of this Committee, as confirmed by the Board of Directors on 12 February 2014, are the following:

-- reviewing and proposing to the Board of Directors the compensation to be paid to the Executive Directors as well as provisions relating to their retirement schemes and any other benefits granted to them; - proposing rules to this effect and reviewing these on an annual basis to determine the variable portion of the compensation of the Executive Directors and ensure that the criteria applied are in line with the Company's short-,medium- and long-term strategic orientations; - recommending to the Board of Directors the total amount of Directors' fees to be submitted for approval to the Shareholders' Meeting, as well as how they should be distributed: - · for duties performed as Board Members, - for duties carried out on Committees of the Board Directors; - being informed of the compensation policy of the Senior Non-Executive Managers of the Group companies; - ensuring that the compensation policy for Senior Non-Executive Managers is consistent with the policy for Executive Directors; - proposing the general policy for allocation of stock options and performance-based shares, in particular the terms applicable to the Company's Executive Directors; and - approving the information provided to the shareholders on the compensation of the Executive Directors (in particular, the compensation policy and the components of the compensation submitted to the approval of the shareholders under the "Say on Pay" resolutions) and the policy for the allocation of stock options and performance-based shares.

-Further details of the work of the Compensation Committee are provided in section 2.8 "Compensation policy".
+Main roles The roles of this Committee, as confirmed by the Board of Directors on 12 February 2014, are the following: reviewing and proposing to the Board of Directors the compensation to be paid to the Executive Directors as well as provisions relating to their retirement schemes and any other benefits granted to them; proposing rules to this effect and reviewing these on an annual basis to determine the variable portion of the compensation of the Executive Directors and ensure that the criteria applied are in line with the Company's short-, medium- and long-term strategic orientations; recommending to the Board of Directors the total amount of Directors' fees to be submitted for approval to the Shareholders' Meeting, as well as how they should be distributed: for duties performed as Board Members, for duties carried out on Committees of the Board Directors; being informed of the compensation policy for Senior Non-Executive Managers of the Group companies; ensuring that the compensation policy for Senior Non-Executive Managers is consistent with the policy for Executive Directors; proposing the general policy for allocation of stock options and performance-based shares, in particular the terms applicable to the Company's Executive Directors; and approving the information provided to the shareholders on the compensation of the Executive Directors (in particular, the compensation policy and the components of the compensation submitted to the approval of the shareholders under the "Say on Pay" resolutions) and the policy for the allocation of stock options and performance-based shares.
+Main activities in FY21 Further details of the work of the Compensation Committee are provided in section 2.8 "Compensation policy".
 During FY21, the members of the Compensation Committee were in particular asked to study the rules of governance and market practices concerning the compensation of Executive Directors including a specific analysis of the impact of the Covid-19 pandemic on the compensation of the Executive Director, as well as to review Pernod Ricard's long-term incentive policy with a view to renewing the related resolutions at the Annual General Meeting of Shareholders on 10 November 2021, at which the introduction of a CSR criteria will, in particular, be proposed.
 Finally, the Committee members oversaw the Group's plan to eliminate any gender pay gap.
+Outlook for FY22 During FY22, the Committee will continue to perform the tasks entrusted to it by the Board of Directors and, in particular, continue to ensure that the compensation policy for corporate officers, and more specifically the Executive Director, is aligned with the corporate interest and contributes to the Company's business strategy and sustainability, while at the same time providing incentives in line with market practices and the interests of shareholders.